hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_15_VPC_and_Networking.md

 If we go to VPC in the AWS Console, we can see the default VPC that is created for us with IPv4 CIDR block, similar to 172.31.0.0/16 and if we check the Subnets we can see the 3 subnets on different availability zones.

 ### Security Groups and Network Access Control List (NACL)

+- NACL (Network ACL): A firewall which controls traffic from and to subnet